-Theatre I students will gain an introduction to Theatre Arts through history, reading plays, acting exercises in voice and movement and participation in a full production on stage.
-Through historical lectures and research projects students will gain an understanding of the evolution of theatre and its importance in society.
+Theatre I students will gain an introduction to Theatre Arts through history, reading plays, and acting exercises in voice and movement.
+Through historical lectures and research projects, students will gain an understanding of the evolution of theatre and its importance in society.
 By reading classic works from various playwrights and genres students will gain a well-rounded perspective of the art of dramatic literature.
 Students will learn to work as an ensemble to create scenes, expressing emotions using movement and voice.